ucsc/news-archives/source/_posts/1998-07-13-researcher-award.md

 ---
 layout: post
-title: UC Santa Cruz Researcher Wins Top Paleontology Award
+title: UCSC Researcher Wins Top Paleontology Award
 author: Tim Stephens
 ---

+![][3]

-SANTA CRUZ, CA--The Paleontological Society has bestowed the 1998 Charles Schuchert Award on paleontologist and geochemist Paul Koch, an assistant professor of earth sciences at the University of California, Santa Cruz.
+The Paleontological Society has bestowed the 1998 Charles Schuchert Award on paleontologist and geochemist Paul Koch, an assistant professor of earth sciences.
 The Schuchert Award is presented annually to a researcher whose work early in his or her career reflects excellence and quality in the science of paleontology.

 Koch will formally receive the award October 27 at the Paleontological Society's luncheon at the annual meeting of the Geological Society of America in Toronto.